lindsayrr8/lindsayrr8.github.io/_posts/2025-03-15-my-new-blog-post.md

 Lucky for us, modern technology comes with a lot of these design principles already baked in.

-This time, I'll be working with a [free, public dataset from the historic Titanic disaster](https://www.kaggle.com/competitions/titanic/data) to demonstrate the harmony of simplicity and design in a multivariate analysis.
+This time, I'll be working with a [popular, public dataset from the historic Titanic disaster](https://www.kaggle.com/competitions/titanic/data) to demonstrate the harmony of simplicity and design in a multivariate analysis.

 ## Creating a Multivariate Analysis Using Tableau